Thomas Penson: Training and career

+Later life

+Penson and was appointed Deputy Lieutenant of Denbighshire in 1852.
+He died at Gwersyllt on 20 May 1859.

 Bridges

-Penson's work as a bridge builder in Montgomeryshire has been surveyed in detail by C R Anthony Anthony lists 62 bridges built to Penson's designs in Montgomeryshire.

-He relied on contractors to build his bridges, such as David Davies, who built the approach roads to Llandinam Bridge in 1846.
+Penson's work as a bridge-builder in Montgomeryshire has been surveyed in detail by C R Anthony, who lists 62 bridges built to Penson's designs in that county.
+He relied on contractors to build his bridges, such as David Davies, who built the approach roads to Llandinam bridge in 1846.
 In February 1852, the Severn flooded, damaging a number of bridges for which Penson went on to design replacements.
 Penson designed a two-span cast iron arch bridge at Caerhowel in 1858 to replace a timber structure destroyed by floods.
 Against his advice, a suspension bridge designed by James Dredge had been built in 1854, only to collapse four years later under the weight of three lime wagons, killing one man.

 Other bridges credited to Thomas Penson include: